Frequently Asked Questions

 4. If I applied to GBCN last year, am I required to submit a new application to apply again?

 Applications documents are kept on file for two years.
-If your original application is within that time frame, you can complete the Reactivation Form.
 Reactivation applicants need to complete a new application and provide admissions with their updated transcripts, as well as any new information to meet criteria for admissions.
 You are only allowed to reactivate complete applications.
-(Previous applicants, who were denied admission, are not encouraged to reapply unless their application materials have become more competitive, such as significant increase in science GPA, cumulative GPA)
+(Previous applicants, who were denied admission, are not encouraged to reapply unless their application materials have become more competitive, such as significant increase in science GPA, cumulative GPA, and TEAS score)

 5. What documents are required to complete my admissions file?

 - Completed GBCN of Mercer application (listed under #3 above)

 - Application fee ($50 check or money order) made payable to Georgia Baptist College of Nursing of Mercer University (mail to the Nursing Admissions Office)

 - Official transcripts from any college, university, or technical college ever attended.
 (Documents must be postmarked by the admission deadline).